 Let's Go Gold and Silver

-Then there is the second most likely option – Pokemon Let's Go 2.
+Another game we could see, although this is less likely, at least for now, is Pokemon Let's Go 2.
 This could be titled a number of different ways, such as Let's Go Johto, Let's Go Gold and Silver or even something far-fetched like Let's Go Lugia/Ho-oh.

-Regardless, a second Let's Go game seems an inevitability at this point.
-However, 2020 may be a year too soon for the game that turned out to be hugely popular.
+Regardless, a second Let's Go game seems an inevitability at some point.
+With that said though, 2020 may be a year or two too soon for the game that turned out to be hugely popular.
 Two years may not be enough time for trainers to get excited about another rendition of it.

 An easter egg in the original version also suggested that a sequel would be two to three years away, which would mean a 2021 or 2022 release.

-That brings us to the most likely option for the 2020 Pokemon game - the long awaited Pokemon Diamond and Pearl remake.
+That brings us to what most trainers seem to want form a 2020 Pokemon game - the long awaited Pokemon Diamond and Pearl remake.
 The last 're-imagining' of a previous game came in 2014 with the remakes of Pokemon Ruby and Sapphire.